Up to one in five kids develop Long COVID after infection.

 Some children may have symptoms that do not go away after their COVID infection.
 Some children may start to feel better and then start having new symptoms.
-Long Covid can happen to any child, even if they had mild or no symptoms during their COVID infection.
+Long COVID can happen to any child, even if they had mild or no symptoms during their COVID infection.

 The most predictive symptoms for Long Covid in school age children (5-11) are trouble with memory or focusing, back or neck pain, stomach pain, headache, fear about specific things (phobias), refusing to go to school, itchy skin or rash, trouble sleeping, nausea or vomiting, and feeling lightheaded or dizzy.